Welcome! This is an introductory page to the Content Capsule containing 10 articles and photos to engage new donors. Scroll down to check them out!

 Here are two key questions to ask yourself before you get started.
 Be sure to ask the professionals at your community foundation for advice, too, as you work through these questions.

 First, do you really want to start a charity, or is a for-profit structure better for you?
 The answer starts with what you want to accomplish.
 And then you can see what revenue model is best.
 Either way, you have to ask for money--either by selling a product or service, or asking for people to give to support your cause.
 Check out the pros and cons of a nonprofit versus for profit.

 Second, find out whether an existing charity already doing something similar.
-There are 1.6 million charities in the United States, so chances are pretty good that there is one that is doing what you want to do.
+There are well over a million charities in the United States, so chances are pretty good that there is one that is doing what you want to do.
 Competition for dollars is high.
 Requests for charitable contributions are filling up everyone's inboxes, not just yours!
 A great idea is to consider incubating your idea as a volunteer within an existing charity to test the idea and get early traction.

 Remember, starting a charity is just like starting a business; it's just governed under a section of the tax code with rules relating to the deductibility of donations and the exemption from taxation.
 You still have to make sure ends meet and that your expenses don't exceed your revenue.

 1. You, your team, and your CEO no doubt get lots of calls from people who want your advice about starting a charity.
 Or, they are looking for ways to quickly start a charity so they can establish an income stream for themselves.
 It's all good--but sometimes it can be challenging to explain that your community foundation is not a good fit to help them.
 Use this article as a set of talking points for phone calls, or link to it in your email responses to the "DIY" inquirers.